Identifying Socially Disruptive Policies: An illustration of the main identification problem

 \subsubsection{The identified set under the main identification assumption}

-Though condition (\ref{simAss}) is intended to be a large sample approximation, to illustrate its identifying content in this section we suppose it holds exactly.
+Though condition (\ref{simAss}) is intended to be an approximation, to illustrate its identifying content in this section we suppose that it holds exactly.
 Plugging (\ref{simAss}) into (\ref{param}) implies that the number of links destroyed by the policy is \looseness=-1

 The substitution solves the initial problem that $Y_{0}(1)$ is not known because both $Y_{1}(1)$ and $Y_{0}(0)$ on the right-hand side are observed.
 However, the right-hand side now depends on the unknown $\Pi$.
 Since, under (\ref{simAss}), any permutation matrix suggests a number of destroyed links that is consistent with the observed network connections, the identified set is \looseness=-1